top of page

 The Fastest Short Track on the Planet

-Pepsi products are the soda of choice along with numerous choices of domestic beer and wine.
+Pepsi products are the soda of choice along with numerous choices of domestic beer, wine, and mixed drinks.

 In the middle section of the seating area is the Newton Club.
 Newton Club tickets cost more than the grandstand, but the seats are chairbacks.
 Another perk of the Newton Club is there is an indoor area where you can sit and you can purchase drinks without missing any of the race.
 If it is a rainy day or particularly warm, this is the preferred option as you can get out of the rain or go inside and cool off in the air conditioning.